julianloaiza/google-clon/README.md

 # google-clon
- This is a clone of the official Google page as part of a Platzi exercise Now with VSCode and git lens
+ This is a clone of the official Google page as part of a Platzi exercise Now with VScode and Git lens